Lubenec

 Lubenec (Lubenz) is a municipality and village in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,300 inhabitants.

 Lubenec lies approximately 43 km south-west of Louny, 79 km south-west of Ústí nad Labem, and 80 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Dolní Záhoří, Drahonice, Horní Záhoří, Ležky, Libkovice, Libyně, Přibenice, Řepany and Vítkovice are administrative parts of Lubenec.
+Lubenec consists of ten municipal parts (in brackets population according to the 2021 census):